IWMC/geofencing-beacons/README.md

 Next click on the plus button, click on web.xml and click on OK.

 To add the `persistence.xml` to the JPA facet, simply open `persistence.xml`, it should automatically suggest to add the descriptor in the corresponding facet, press OK.
+You should now be able to run the backend, to test this, from the context root go to index.xhtml, so it might look something like this: `localhost/index.xhtml` or `localhost/TimeRegistrationBackend/index.xhtml`.
+To log in as an administrator, you can use username `admin` with password `Bla123` for your credentials.

 ### Test backend